-The veteran sex educator Betty Dodson is well known for her pioneering sex-positive workshops and many television appearances, but is less acknowledged and appreciated as a talented and pioneering artist and illustrator.
-Originally from Kansas, she trained as an artist in New York, which has been her home since the early 1960s; her first exhibition of erotic art was shown at the Wickersham Gallery in 1968.
-Though art became relatively less significant as her personal and group exploration of sexuality grew increasingly important, her creative skills have always been central to her work.
+The veteran sex educator Betty Dodson was well known for her pioneering sex-positive workshops and many television appearances, but was less acknowledged and appreciated as a talented and pioneering artist and illustrator.
+Originally from Kansas, she trained as an artist in New York, which was her home from the early 1960s; her first exhibition of erotic art was shown at the Wickersham Gallery in 1968.
+Though art became relatively less significant as her personal and group exploration of sexuality grew increasingly important, her creative skills were always central to her work.

-In recent years Betty Dodson’s creative skills have been focused on material for experiential workshops, including cartoons and posters, many of which can be seen on the website she runs with her business partner, ex-corporate lawyer Carlin Ross.
+In her last years Betty Dodson’s creative skills were focused on material for experiential workshops, including cartoons and posters, many of which can be seen on the website she ran with her business partner, ex-corporate lawyer Carlin Ross.

-Betty Dodson has always questioned conventional ideas about gender and sexual intimacy, believing that far too much is made of labels.
-She usually calls herself a heterosexual, bisexual lesbian, and looks forward to the day we can all be just sexual.
+Betty Dodson always questioned conventional ideas about gender and sexual intimacy, believing that far too much is made of labels.
+She usually called herself a heterosexual, bisexual lesbian, and looked forward to the day when we can all be just sexual.